-- 19. On September 11, 2015, in advance of the JCC Board's vote on the aforementioned items, the Company, at its own risk, submitted the Switching Station site plan to the County for review.
+19. On September 11, 2015, in advance of the JCC Board's vote on the aforementioned items, the Company, at its own risk, submitted the Switching Station site plan to the County for review.
 Comments from JCC and other review agencies have been reviewed by the Company and were addressed in the Company's November 16, 2015 second submission of the Switching Station site plan.
-The Company will continue to report to the Commission material developments in its permitting and construction activities on the schedule set forth in the Order Directing Updates. - 20.
-Additionally, the Company notes that the inability to begin construction for the past three years since the Application was filed with the Commission has made it impossible for the proposed facilities to be completed and in service by December 31, 2015, as provided in the Commission's February 28, 2014 Order Amending Certificates.
-As permitted by federal environmental regulations, the Company has obtained from the Virginia Department of Environmental Quality a one-year extension of the April 16, 2015 deadline for Yorktown Units 1 and 2 to comply with the U.S. Environmental Protection Agency's ("EPA") Mercury and Air
+Review comments have been received on the second submission of the site plan, and the Company is reviewing and responding to these comments with a plan to resubmit the site plan with revisions no later than February 1, 2016.
+The Company will continue to report to the Commission material developments in its permitting and construction activities on the schedule set forth in the Order Directing Updates.

-Toxics Standards ("MATS") regulation that will be achieved by retiring the units, which drove the original June 1, 2015 need date for the new transmission facilities.
-Based on assumptions about the timing for required agency actions and construction schedules, the permitting and construction of the Certificated Project is now scheduled to be complete by no earlier than second quarter of 2017.
-On October 15, 2015, the Company submitted a Petition seeking from the EPA an administrative order under EPA's Administrative Order Policy for the Mercury and Air Toxics Standards (MATS) rule, which, if granted, would provide an additional one-year waiver of non-compliance with the regulations that drive those retirements and further extend the need date for the Certificated Project to June 1, 2017.
+20. Additionally, the Company notes that the inability to begin construction for the past three years since the Application was filed with the Commission has made it impossible for the proposed facilities to be completed and in service by December 31, 2015, as provided in the Commission's February 28, 2014 Order Amending Certificates.
+As permitted by federal environmental regulations, the Company has obtained from the Virginia Department of Environmental Quality a one-year extension of the April 16, 2015 deadline for Yorktown Units 1 and 2 to comply with the U.S. Environmental Protection Agency's ("EPA") Mercury and Air Toxics Standards ("MATS") regulation that will be achieved by retiring the units, which drove the original June 1, 2015 need date for the new transmission facilities.
+On October 15, 2015, the Company submitted a Petition seeking from the EPA an administrative order under EPA's Administrative Order Policy for the MATS rule, which, if granted, would provide an additional one-year waiver of non-compliance with the regulations that drive those retirements and further extend the need date for the Certificated Project to June 1, 2017.
+On December 2, 2015, the Federal Energy Regulatory Commission ("FERC") issued Comments on the Company's request to EPA, stating that Yorktown Unit Nos.
+1 and 2 "are needed during the administrative order period, as requested by Dominion, to maintain electric reliability and to avoid possible NERC Reliability Standard violations."